-To qualify to become an argent savant, a character must fulfill all the following criteria.
+Requirements To qualify to become an argent savant, a character must fulfill all the following criteria.
 Skills: Knowledge (arcana) 6 ranks, Spellcraft 12 ranks.
 Spells: Able to cast at least five spells with the force descriptor, at least one of which must be 5th level or higher.

-The argent savant's class skills (and the key ability for each skill) are Concentration (Con), Craft (Int), Knowledge (all skills, taken individually) (Int), Profession (Wis), and Spellcraft (Int).
+Class Skills The argent savant's class skills (and the key ability for each skill) are Concentration (Con), Craft (Int), Knowledge (all skills, taken individually) (Int), Profession (Wis), and Spellcraft (Int).
+Skill Points at Each Level: 2 + Int modifier.